I always wanted to have great legs.

 And then I got sick.

-I had been running three miles a day to keep my weight under control, and I was immediately unable to exercise at all.
+I had been running three to five miles a day to keep my weight under control, and I was immediately unable to exercise at all.
 But strangely, six months into the illness, without dieting or exercise, I’d dropped from 128 lbs. to 118 lbs.
 (Doesn’t that sound like a too-good-to-be-true fad diet plan?
 Get sick!
 Lose weight!
 No dieting or exercise!)
 118 lbs., for me, was a running-thirty-miles-a-week-and-eating-nothing-but-carrots weight.
 I’d never lost weight without trying – and now it was falling off me.

 I had to buy all new clothes.
 I was swimming in my pants, and all my shirts’ shoulder seams had begun to creep down my arms.
 I remember standing in a dressing room at Banana Republic, realizing that all the sizes I’d pulled from the racks were too big.
 I asked a salesperson to bring me smaller ones, and she remarked how lucky I was to have such a problem.